petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration.md

 The finished configuration contains

-* Antivirus software to scan uploaded files.
+* Antivirus software to scan uploaded files
-* A separate virtual instance used as an internal intranet for its employees.
+* A separate virtual instance for two internal sites: a B2B site for partners and an internal Intranet
-* A separate user authentication setting for the virtual instance.
+* A separate user authentication setting for the virtual instance
-* A connected mail server.
+* A connected mail server

 The first step is Configuring System Settings.